Introducing Finger Foods

 Here are some of our favourite finger food options for babies and how to prepare them safely:

-Courgettes: these are a great finger shaped food for babies, if you slice them lengthways rather than as circles.
+These are a great finger-shaped food for babies, if you slice them lengthways rather than as circles.
 Their neutral/slightly bitter taste profile makes them ideal for helping to develop baby’s palate and for offering as a first food.
 You can also cook courgettes so that they are super soft and remove the skin for those first few tries.

 Nutrition Consultant, Babease